"The Super Shift" radio ad is being launched today across the province by the Ontario Nurses' Association.

 value the invaluable skills and care provided by the province's nurses.

-The ad will air in St. Catharines on local radio stations CHRE FM and
+The ad will air in Windsor on local radio stations CKLW FM, CIMX FM and

-CIXL FM and uses a humorous, sports-related analogy to remind listeners
+CIDR and uses a humorous, sports-related analogy to remind listeners of

 "Research shows the incredible value that nurses bring to the health

 care system," notes ONA President Linda Haslam-Stroud, RN.
 "Our new ad

 uses a sports analogy to remind us all that nurses are the heroes of

 health care, working each and every day to ensure that